paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 # Test repo for svnmerkleizer-test-repo

-Alpine Linux + Subversion via Apache2's interface on port 80 for WebDAV (on the container)
+Alpine Linux + Subversion via Apache2's interface on port 80 for WebDAV (on the guest container)

 # Building it and running (no version on Dockerhub yet)